jasonbayton/rhino_content/support/warranty.md

 ### My device was purchased through a reseller or distributor, where do I raise a warranty issue?
 For devices purchased through our network of partners, please reach out in the first instance to the partner from whom your device was purchased.
 In a lot of cases our partners have or offer local repair centres and may be included in your purchase agreements.

+## Legal stuff

+For further warranty information, including the legalese, please see the [warranty statement](/support/warranty-statement).